The Ultimate Amazon FBA Sellers Sales Tax Guide

 Make sure that all your information is concise and accurate before you submit it to Amazon.
 Otherwise, Amazon will not file your form, leading to auditing and penalties from the IRS.

 The rules of IRS require Amazon to file Form 1099-K for U.S. taxpayers who either:

 - Have more than 200 transactions per calendar year.

 - Earn more than $20,000 in unadjusted gross sales.

 If you’re not sure how many transactions or how much gross sales you’re making, don’t worry.
 Amazon monitors all these for you so you don’t have to provide this details manually.
 If Amazon finds that you meet either of these requirements, they will automatically send you a form electronically or mail it to the address you provided during the interview.

-How to File Sales Tax Returns on Amazon
+How to File FBA Sellers Sales Tax Returns

 Every state has slightly different requirements for filing sales tax returns.
 Some states require to file and pay online, while some do not.

 When it comes to filing your sales tax returns on Amazon, you can do it either: